manpeihong/FTIR_fittingtool_v2/README.md

 # FTIR_fittingtool_v2.50
 The second generation of FTIR data fitting tool.

+System requirement:

+Mac OS/ Windows / Linux (Not tested)

+python 3.4 +

+The following packages need to be installed before running the program:

+matplotlib, numpy.

+How to run it:

+Download the whole package to local, and then run "FTIR_fittingtool_2_class.py".

 For any questions, please contact pman3@uic.edu.

 © 1, 2018 Peihong Man.